The Miseducation of Cameron Post: Plot

 Coley gets her own apartment in Miles City.
 Cameron brings a movie to watch with Coley alone in her apartment, which features lesbian vampires.
 Cameron and Coley drink alcohol and begin kissing during the movie, then have sex in Coley's bed.
 Coley's brother Ty and his friends interrupt them and Cameron quickly leaves.
 Cameron feels upset after work that day when Coley doesn't visit her and decides to make out with her coworker.
-When Cameron returns home, she learns that Ruth invited the pastor to the house and announces that Coley revealed what they had done together and as a result sends Cameron to God's Promise.
+When Cameron returns home, she learns that Ruth invited the pastor to the house and announces that Coley revealed what they had done together, painting herself as a victim and blaming Cameron for all of it.
+As a result, Ruth sends Cameron to God's Promise.

 At God's Promise, Cameron meets her roommate, Erin, and her new friends Jane Fonda and Lakota Two Spirit Adam.
 She has one-on-one meetings with Reverend Rick and Lydia March.
 Cameron grows closer to Jane and Adam and they sneak away together to smoke pot Jane has grown.
 Eventually, Rick feels that Cameron has earned the privilege to decorate her room and receive her mail.
-Cameron gets a letter from Coley that expresses her shame at what had happened between them, which upsets Cameron.
+Cameron gets a letter from Coley that doubles down on her shame at what had happened between them, as well as her narrative that Cameron was the prime agitator, which upsets Cameron.

 Cameron returns home for Christmas.
 She attends Ruth and Ray's wedding, but refuses to be Ruth's Maid of Honor.
 She does not get to confront Coley before she leaves.
 Back at God's Promise, a boy in Cameron's group sessions named Mark Turner has a breakdown during a session while speaking about how his father would not accept him.
 That night, Mark severely injures himself by using a razor to cut his genitals and pouring bleach over the wounds.
 Rick brings Mark to the hospital, but will not admit that this was a suicide attempt.
 This leads the authorities to investigate God's Promise.
 Cameron tells the officers who come to investigate that the camp's entire mission is to make the kids hate themselves, but God's Promise carries on.
 Cameron, Jane, and Adam plan to leave God's Promise.
 After finals, the three of them take a hiking trip but keep going until they reach Quake Lake, and Cameron finally finds closure with her parents' death.